Lightning-Universe/Training-Studio_app/docs/source/workflows/convert_from_raw_optuna.rst

    python -m lightning run app examples/1_app_agnostic.py --cloud

-.. note:: Locally, each trial runs in its own process, so there is overhead if your objective is quick to run.
+.. note:: Locally, each experiment runs in its own process, so there is overhead if your objective is quick to run.